ismailbozkurt77/ZendeskClient/README.md

 In theory the interactor is the one who contacts with the entities and server.
 However, the network requests are usually long and ugly. so we use a dedicated service class to encapsulate all network calls.
 [TicketListService](https://github.com/ismailbozkurt77/ZendeskClient/tree/master/ZendeskExercise/Services/Ticket) uses a rest client to make rest API calls.

 ## Technical Debts
 1. Removing the user authentication credentials from the code is the most urgent task.
-Implementing a proper login and if necessary storing user username and password on keychain is the best practice for users' security.
+Implementing a proper login and if necessary storing user username and password on keychain are the best practices for users' security.
-1. Improving the [ZendeskNetworking](https://github.com/ismailbozkurt77/ZendeskNetworking) or using the most used Swift networing api.
-ZendeskNetworking currently supports on HTTP Get mehod and has limited features compared to frameworks like [Alamofire](https://github.com/Alamofire/Alamofire)
+1. Improving the [ZendeskNetworking](https://github.com/ismailbozkurt77/ZendeskNetworking) or replacing it with an open source Swift networking API.
+ZendeskNetworking currently supports on HTTP Get method and has limited features compared to other frameworks like [Alamofire](https://github.com/Alamofire/Alamofire).
 1. Better unit tests with proper mocking and stubbing support.